mariusz-ostoja-swierczynski/tech-controllers/README.md

 This is an integration of heating controllers from Polish company TECH Sterowniki Sp. z o.o.
 It uses [API](https://api-documentation.emodul.eu/) to their web control application eModul.eu, therefore your controller needs to be accessible from the Internet and you need an account either on <https://emodul.eu> or <https://emodul.pl>.

-The integration is based on API provided by TECH which supports the controllers listed [here](https://github.com/mariusz-ostoja-swierczynski/tech-controllers?tab=readme-ov-file#rocket-list-of-reported-working-tech-controllers)
+The integration is based on API provided by TECH which supports the [list of compatible controllers](https://github.com/mariusz-ostoja-swierczynski/tech-controllers?tab=readme-ov-file#rocket-list-of-reported-working-tech-controllers)

 The integration was developed and tested against eModul demo account (username: `test`/password: `test`) which features 4 controllers: